jgulla/capistrano/README.md

-capistrano
+Slides and Notes from my Rich Web 2012 Introduction to Capistrano talk
 ==========

-Capistrano slides and notes
+Here are the slides and notes from my talk about capistrano, given at Rich Web 2012